Industrial Plan 2017 - 2026

 The infrastructure chapter also includes ANAS’ operation.
 The fact of not operating as two separate organizations in the infrastructure design and implementation will allow an exchange of useful ideas and synergies for a systemic policy in the development of the connection throughout our country, by establishing a more efficient management of the tenders and the investment projects.
 In a first step, the synergies will consist precisely in a common vision of investment in road and rail infrastructure and cost rationalization, which will bring 400 million in savings.

-The use of technologies that RFI has installed on its network to develop “smart streets” will play a key role: an example can be provided by the Swedish eHighway, able to host electrified vehicles with low environmental costs thanks to the advanced signaling, communication and security systems.
+The use of technologies that RFI has installed on its network to develop “smart streets” will play a key role: an example can be provided by the Swedish eHighway, able to host electrified vehicles with low environmental costs thanks to the advanced signalling, communication and security systems.

 The planned investments for ANAS are equal to 15.5 billion that, combined with the investments in the rail network, bring to over 78 billion the total amount for infrastructure.